Warm Blankets For Everyone

 Trisha collects and delivers to the refuges which Zonta supports.

-Wendy and Cheryl are our drivers, delivering our blankets and other goodies.
+Wendy and Cheryl are our some of drivers, delivering our blankets and other goodies.

-Brenda is a beautiful sewer, sewing for us from her home.
+Brenda and Elizabeth are beautiful sewers, sewing for us from their homes.

 Soul Cafe supply food, warm clothes and blankets for the homeless and needy.